-Ronto Wraps are one of the most popular food items at Hollywood Studios Galaxy’s Edge.
+Ronto Wraps are one of the most popular food items at Ronto Roasters.
+The Star Wars-themed quick service is located at Galaxy’s Edge in Hollywood Studios.
 If you haven’t visited Galaxy’s Edge yet, you might be wondering what exactly is a Ronto Wrap?

 Ronto Wraps consist of a large sausage wrapped in a pita-like bread with slaw and a peppercorn sauce.
 There’s also this unexpected pork element.
 And I’m not talking about the sausage.
 We’ll get to that shortly.

 Anyone planning to have a meal at Galaxy’s Edge needs to know their dining options.
 First, there’s Oga’s Cantina where you can pick up a variety of Star Wars-themed drinks and a few snack items.

 And then there’s Docking Bay 7, the large counter service dining area for Galaxy’s Edge.

 If you are looking to try the blue or green milk, you can pick that up at Milk Stand.
 We have a mini-review of Milk Stand in our Star Wars: Galaxy’s Edge Review.